Peilonrayz/json_to_object/README.rst

 License
 -------

-json_to_object is available under the MIT license.
+JSON to Object is available under the MIT license.